Suriya: Continued commercial success and stardom (2008–2013)

-2014–2019: Career struggles and sporadic success
+Career struggles and sporadic success (2014–2019)

-His next film Anjaan directed by N. Lingusamy was released on 15 August 2014 to mixed reviews.
+Suriya's only release in 2014 was Anjaan opposite Samantha Ruth Prabhu, directed by N. Lingusamy.
+It was released to mixed reviews, and was an average grosser at the box office.
+A reviewer of IANS wrote, "Suriya gives an earnest performance.
+But he's let down by a weak script, terrible performances by the rest of the cast and lengthy narrative."
 He also co-sang "Ek Do Theen Char" with Andrea Jeremiah for the film.
-On 15 May 2015, Suriya released 36 Vayadhinile starring his wife Jyothika, the first production from his company 2D Entertainment.
-His next release was Venkat Prabhu's film Massu Engira Masilamani (Masss) which released to unfavourable reviews, but critics were all in praise for Suriya's performance.
-In the same year Suriya produced Pasanga 2 (2015), directed by Pandiraj.
-Suriya also appears in an extended cameo role in the film as Tamizh Nadan.
+In 2015, Suriya released 36 Vayadhinile starring Jyothika, the first production from his company 2D Entertainment.
+His next release was Venkat Prabhu's film Massu Engira Masilamani, opposite Nayanthara and Pranitha Subhash.
+Critics were all in praise for Suriya's performance, but the film received mixed reviews.
+Despite this, it emerged as a commercial success.
+In the same year, he produced Pasanga 2 (2015), directed by Pandiraj.

-His next release was the science-fiction action drama 24 directed by Vikram Kumar.
-It was released on 6 May 2016 to positive reviews.
-Based on the concept of time-travel, the film stars Suriya in triple roles, alongside actresses Samantha Ruth Prabhu and Nithya Menen in leading roles.
-The Hindu critic Baradwaj Rangan called 24 an "intelligent, joyous mix of sci-fi and masala-myth."
-Sreedhar Pillai in his review for Firstpost mentioned, 24 is a classy commercial entertainer, which has its moments.
-Malini Mannath of The New Indian Express wrote, "Attractively packaged, 24 is refreshing, novel and worth a watch."
-M. Suganth of The Times of India, assigned 4 out of 5 stars, stating: "It is not often that we see a big star choosing to take a risk with a script that is not simplistic or formulaic, especially when his last few films have underperformed at the box office, but here Suriya pulls it off admirably."
-IndiaGlitz.com rated the film 3.25 out of 5 and called it "A beautiful and brilliant show of time".
-For his performance in the film, Suriya won the Filmfare Award for Best Actor (Critics) – Tamil, in addition to his twelfth nomination for the Filmfare Award for Best Actor – Tamil.
-The film also grossed above ₹1 billion at the box office worldwide.
-The director Vikram Kumar had announced plans for a sequel, called 24 Decoded.
+In 2016, Suriya appeared in the science-fiction action drama 24 directed by Vikram Kumar.
+Based on the concept of time-travel, he played triple roles of a scientist, his evil brother and the scientist's watch mechanic son opposite Samantha Ruth Prabhu and Nithya Menen in leading roles.
+Sreedhar Pillai of Firstpost noted, "Suriya is fantastic, and does the difficult triple role of playing a scientist, lover boy and above all, the deadly villain with élan and style."
+Malini Mannath of The New Indian Express stated, "Suriya plays each role with relish.
+Of particular mention is his essaying of Athreya the antagonist.
+The actor showcasing a new dimension to his performance here, yet again surprises you with his splendid take on it."
+For his performance, Suriya won the Filmfare Critics Award for Best Actor – Tamil, in addition to his twelfth nomination for the Filmfare Award for Best Actor – Tamil.
+The film also grossed above ₹1 billion at the box office worldwide and was a commercial success.

-His next film S3, the third film of the Singam franchise, was released on 9 February 2017 and emerged another ₹1 billion grosser.
-His only release in 2018 was Thaana Serndha Kootam directed by Vignesh Shivan and produced by Studio Green with music done by Anirudh Ravichander.
+His first film of 2017, Si3, the third film of the Singam franchise, saw him reprise his role opposite Anushka Shetty and Shruti Haasan.
+A box office success, it emerged another ₹1 billion grosser.
+His only release in 2018 was Thaanaa Serndha Koottam directed by Vignesh Shivan.
 The Telugu dubbed version received praise for Suriya's dubbing.
+He played a fake CBI officer opposite Keerthy Suresh, in this box office success.
 In the same year, he produced Kadaikutty Singam, starring his brother Karthi, and co-sang "Cha Cha Charey" with Karthi, Kharesma Ravichandran, Venkat Prabhu and Premgi Amaren for the movie Party.
-The first of his two releases in 2019, Selvaraghavan's NGK, released on 31 May 2019.
-The second, K. V. Anand's Kaappaan marked the third time he collaborated with the director.
-Although the film received mixed reviews from critics, it ended up being a commercial success.
+He had two releases in 2019: Selvaraghavan's NGK opposite Sai Pallavi and Rakul Preet Singh, and K. V. Anand's Kaappaan opposite Sayyeshaa, which marked the third time he collaborated with the director.
+Both films received mixed reviews from critics, but the latter emerged a commercial success.
 He also produced Uriyadi 2 and Jackpot in 2019.